mauriciocramos/RepData_PeerAssessment1/PA1_template.md

 ## $ dayType  <fctr> weekday, weekday, weekday, weekday, weekday, weekday...
 ```

-## Five-minute interval average steps across all weekdays or weekends
+## Five-minutes interval average steps across all weekdays or weekends

 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).